carmenbianca/report-liferay/report.md

 configuration file.
 Matija recounted something of the sort also being done in the software that generates the list of third-party software.

-In the configuration file, it would be nice to have a link to the issue that resolved the conflict.
+In the configuration file, it would be nice to have a link to the issue in the ticket system that resolved the conflict.

 #### When issues in licensing are discovered, should those issues be addressed upstream?
 How? {-}